-File ed by th e Registrant ⊠ File ed by a l Party other than the Registrant $\ \Box$ Che eck the appropriate box: $\square$ Defini Defini ninary Proxy Statement itive Proxy Statement itive Additional Materials ting Material Under § 240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Vay Golf Company Registrant as Specified in its Charter) (Name of Person( s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of f Filing Fee (Check the appropriate box): $\boxtimes$ No f fee required.
-Fee o computed on table below per Exchange Act Rules 14a- 6(i)(4) and 0-11.
-1. 2.
+Filed by a Party other than the Registrant \Box

+Che ck the appropriate box: Preli iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi initive Proxy Statement Defi nitive Additional Materials Solid citing Material Under § 240.14a-12 Callaway Golf Company (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payı ment o f Filing Fee (Check the appropriate box): \boxtimes No f fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
 Aggregate number of securities to which transaction applies: 3.
-3. Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
 Proposed maximum aggregate value of transaction: 5.
-Total fee paid: Fee ] paid previously with preliminary materials. change Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ment number, or the Form or Schedule and the date of its filing.
+Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid viously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 1. Amount Previously Paid: 2.
-Form, Schedule or Registration Statement No.: 3.
+Form, Schedule or Registration Statement No.:

 Filing Party: 4.
 Date Filed: